dolthub/jsplit/README.md

 for the files.
 Order of data in the lists is maintained across the files.
 Non-list items in the root of the JSON document will be written to a file root.json

+# Installation

+To install the application you will need [Golang installed](https://go.dev/doc/install) and you will need to clone this repository.
+Once you have cloned the repository cd into the cloned jsplit directory and run:

+`go install .`

 # Usage

 jsplit <file.json>